IBMAppModernization/devops101/Lab1/README.md

                 * Click the `Create` button to generate a new one,
                 * Or go to `Manage` > `Access (IAM)` > `IBM Cloud API Keys` to create a new IBM Cloud API Key,
                 * copy-paste the API Key,
-                * This should trigger the validation of the API Key, and if validated, should autoload the values for `Container registry region`, `Container registry namespace`, `Cluster region`, `Resource Group`, `Cluster name`, and `Cluster namespace`,
+                * This should trigger the validation of the API Key, and if validated, should autoload the values for `Container registry region`, `Container registry namespace` or if no namespace exists enter `guestbook-ns` as the namespace, `Cluster region`, `Resource Group`, `Cluster name` or if more than one select the correct cluster, and `guestbook-ns` for `Cluster namespace`,
+                * Note that the `Cluster namespace` must be unique for us.icr.io
     * Click the `Create` button,

     * The Toolchain is being configured,
     * When the Toolchain has successfully been configured, you will see the Tools in the Toolchain: THINK, CODE, DELIVER, and Eclipse Orion Web IDE,
+    * Click the top right drop down of the `kube-toolchain-123456...` and select `Rename`,
+    * Rename the toolchain name to `toolchain-kube-guestbook`,
     * In the DELIVER tool window, click the top right dropdown and select `Configure`,
     * Rename the `Pipeline name` to a meaningful name, e.g. `guestbook-delivery-pipeline`,
     * Click `Save Integration`,
-    * In the left menu, click the `Connections` link, you should see your Kubernetes cluster linked here,
     * Go back to the `Overview` page,